-Each awards season is recognizing music from the previous calendar year.
-Example: The 2021 Virtual Wammie Awards recognizes music released in 2020.
+Each awards season recognizes the music and community work from the previous calendar year.
+For Example: The 2022 Wammie Awards recognizes the music and work done in 2021.

 Artist-Nominee Location: To be eligible for a Wammie Award, the artist(s)/musician(s) must be based within the Washington, D.C. metropolitan area.
 Please see the map here that illustrates our eligibility region.
 If a nominee is based beyond the highlighted region, they are ineligible to be nominated.